Support local domestic abuse charities and refuges

 When the drop-off person has collected the donations, they will need to deliver them in a safe way to the local domestic abuse service you are supporting.
 Your local domestic abuse service will tell you exactly how and how often they would like this to happen, and so please follow their instructions closely.

-6. How can we make parishioners aware of the parish domestic abuse project?
+How can we make parishioners more aware of domestic abuse issues and how they can help?

-• If you are a parish which is live-streaming Masses, ask the Parish Priest to make an announcement and give information about the project at the beginning or end of Mass.
+• Ask the Parish Priest to make an announcement and give information about the help offered in your church or the resources available online at the beginning or end of Mass.

-• Ask the Parish Priest to publish information about the project in the online parish newsletter.
+• Ask the Parish Priest to publish information on domestic abuse and links to helplines in the parish newsletter.

-• Ask the Parish Priest to publish information about the project on the parish website.
+• Ask the Parish Priest to publish information on domestic abuse support on the parish website.

-• Publish information about the project on the parish social media.
+• Publish information on domestic abuse support on the parish social media.

-• Use existing parish networks, for example choir or prayer group mailing lists or social media groups to circulate information about the project.
+• Use existing parish networks, for example choir or prayer group mailing lists or social media groups to circulate information about domestic abuse and where to seek help.

-• Pick up the phone or write a text or email to tell fellow parishioners about the project – and ask them to spread the word to others.
+• Pick up the phone or write a text or email to fellow parishioners and ask them to spread the word to others.